 Artist in Residence, Dundee

-Jean is working as CECHR Artist in Residence (CECHR is the Centre for Environmental Change and Human Resilience, University of Dundee) exploring themes in biology and landscape.
+Jean was CECHR Artist in Residence (CECHR: Centre for Environmental Change and Human Resilience), University of Dundee exploring themes in biology and landscape.
 She is now Artist in Residence at the UNESCO Centre at the University of Dundee.

 The poster (right) was prepared for Jean’s exhibits at the Open Day in 2012.